alexiastandish/custom-cart-page-demo/README.md

 ## Description

 This project is a phase 1 prototype for Custom Blocks on Cart Feature.
-Though it's scoped for phase 1 of the custom blocks on cart release, it's build to be scalable for future iterations where we allow merchants to add more than 2 blocks at a time.
+Though it's scoped for phase 1 of the custom blocks on cart release, it's built to be scalable for future iterations where we allow merchants to add more than 2 blocks at a time.
 The custom cart blocks are stored as arrays on the backend so building the phase 1 prototype with the future goal in mind seemed appropriate.

 #### Phase 1